Breathe (Taylor Swift song): Release

 On the Miami Gardens, Florida, concert as part of her Reputation Stadium Tour on August 18, 2018, Swift performed "Breathe" as part of a "surprise song" for the mid-show acoustic session; she told the crowd that she was "99 percent sure" she had never performed the song live before.
-On February 11, 2021, Swift announced on Good Morning America that a re-recorded version of "Breathe", titled "Breathe (Taylor's Version)", would be released on April 9, 2021 as the seventh track from Fearless (Taylor's Version), the re-recorded version of Fearless.
+A re-recorded version of "Breathe", titled "Breathe (Taylor's Version)", was released on April 9, 2021 as the seventh track from Fearless (Taylor's Version), the re-recorded version of Fearless.
 Caillat returned as the song's feature.